niksolaz/toveldoc/README.md

 npm i tovel
 ```

-and then
+and then you can create one document at a time with this simple command:
 ```
-npx tovel nomefile.vue
+npx tovel <nomefile.vue>
 ```